 The Accounting Transaction Export makes it easy for you to export the journal entries created in GrowthZone for import into your accounting software.
 While this option is available, GrowthZone highly recommends that you simply enter summary information from GrowthZone into your accounting software.
 See Strategies for Efficient Accounts Receivable Tracking for more information.

-There are three options available for export:
+There are four options available for export:

 - QuickBooks IIF export (only available for QuickBooks Desktop, not QuickBooks Online)